Persistent Homology for Structural Characterization in Disordered Systems: Methods

 Finally, we construct the projection matrix $\bold{P}$ using the top $k$ eigenvectors and project the standardized data as $\bold{X}_{\text{PCA}} = \bold{X}_{\text{std}} \cdot \bold{P}$, reducing dimensionality while preserving essential information, which aids in data compression, feature extraction, and noise reduction.

 Note that, in the testing stage, it is essential to apply the same PCA transformation used during model selection and training.
-Specifically, Set 2 must use the PCA projection derived from Set 1, and Set 4 must use that derived from Set 3.
-This approach is necessary for two essential reasons.
 Firstly, it maintains a consistent feature space between training and testing, as the model was trained using the PCA-defined space from the training sets.
 Secondly, it prevents data leakage because recalculating PCA on the test sets could unintentionally incorporate test data characteristics into the model.
 Consistent PCA transformations are therefore essential for an unbiased evaluation of model performance.